UofT-DSI/onboarding/onboarding_documents/tech_requirements.md

 ## GitHub Account

-All course content will be housed on the DSI GitHub: https://github.com/UofT-DSI
+All module content will be housed on the DSI GitHub: https://github.com/UofT-DSI

 Learners must make a GitHub account at the following page if they don't already have one: https://github.com/
   * Sign Up: On the GitHub homepage, you'll find a "Sign up" button.
 Click on it.